Belgium at the 2026 Winter Olympics

-Belgium will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Belgium competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.

+Short track speed skater Hanne Desmet was the country's flagbearer during the opening ceremony.

+Short track speed skating mixed relay bronze medal winners Ward Pétré and Tineke den Dulk were the flagbearers during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.